REF-RAS/arm_commander/docs/TUTORIAL_PART1.md

     print(f'Error: {arm_commander.get_error_code()}')
 ```

+#### Reset to the Stow Pose

+The robot arm may get stuck in the examples if its initial pose is problematic for the planned movement.
+The program file `reset_robot.py` can be used to reset the robot arm back to the stow pose, which should be a reliable pose for starting any movement.

 #### The States of the General Arm Commander

 The following figure shows the states of the general arm commander and their significance to the client programs